agiletechvn/fast-annotation/README.md

 NOTES :

-- the annotation tool can be stopped and launched again : it will resume the work from *output_file.csv*, previously annotated rectangles appear in yellow.
+- the annotation tool can be stopped and launched again : it will resume the work from _input/label/gt_file.txt_, previously annotated rectangles appear in yellow.

 - in case the init rectangles are bigger than the image, a white border is added to the image to show the rectangles outside the image.

-- although annotation tool can read images in an output_file.csv or init_file.csv outside current exe directory (by adding the CSV dir to the image path), it will save images with the input_dir as base path.
-So, when annotating, execute the command in the same directory as the output_file.csv.
+- although annotation tool can read images in an input/label or init_file.csv outside current exe directory (by adding the CSV dir to the image path), it will save images with the input_dir as base path.
+So, when annotating, execute the command in the same directory as the input/label.

+- click near the center to edit the label

 EXAMPLE :